J-Cos/SimpleMetaPipeline/README.md

     └── Results
 ```

-Open terminal and run the following commands:
+If it does then you are ready to run the pipeline.
+Open the terminal and run the following commands:

     conda activate ../BioinformaticPipeline/env # active conda environment
     Rscript "ControlScripts/ControlScriptExample.r" # run pipeline within this environment

-Note that (once our conda environment is activated) this is equivalent to opening ControlScriptExample.R in a code editor (e.g. Visual Studio Code or R Studio) and running each line of the script sequentially.
+Note that (once our conda environment is activated) this is equivalent to opening ControlScriptExample.R in a code editor (e.g. Visual Studio Code or R Studio) and running each line of ControlScriptExample.r sequentially.

-If installed correctly the pipeline will run and the IntermediateOutputs and Results directories you created earlier will be populated with the outputs of the pipeline.
+If you've done everything correctly the pipeline will run and the IntermediateOutputs and Results directories you created earlier will be populated with the outputs of the pipeline.
+All these files are prefixed with the name of your dataset, in this case "Example".

+IntermediateOutputs files include the output after each algorithm is applied (e.g. Example_DadaOutput.RDS and Example_IdtaxaOutput.RDS)

+Results contains 9 files as follows
+- Main results files
+    - Example_SeqDataTable.RDS (the main result of the pipeline, use this as the input to SimpleMetaPackage::SeqDataTable2Phyloseq(), see below)
+    - Example_SeqDataTable.csv (the same information in csv format, for easy visual inspection)
+- Post-run diagnostic files
+    - Example_PrimerCounts.csv (if cutadapt used - the number of each primer found)
+    - Example_PrimerCountsAfterCutadapt.csv (If cutadapt used - the number of each primer remaining (should be 0)
+    - Example_DadaSeqLengthDistribution.csv (the distribution of ASV lengths as prduced by dada2)
+    - Example_DadaTable.csv (a tracking table showing the number fo reads passing each step in the dada2 process)
+    - Example_DadaPlots.pdf (key diagnostic plots produced by dada2)
+    - Example_ClusteringTable.csv (simple table showing the number of ASVs, OTUs or similar clusters produced)
+    - Example_TaxaAssignment.pdf (taxonomic assignment pie chart produced by IDTAXA)

 # 4) Now you can run your own data, create a new control script from the template and run the pipeline from this control script as you did before!